daniel0412/coding/leetcode/list.md

 #### classical problems
 - cycle dectection
+    - dfs: top level for loop, in the loop do dfs, `vector<int>` to track visited no cycle, or in the path, if while in the path, got visited again, cycle detected
-    - dfs/bfs
+    - bfs
 - topological sorting
     - dfs/bfs
 - all path from `src` to `dst`
-    - dfs (w/o caching/memorization) to rack path
+    - dfs (w/o caching/memorization) to track path
 - strongly connected components (SCC)
     - bfs with two passes, one for origial direction order, one for reversed direction order, starting from the same node
     - should start from degree 1 node, if there exists degree 0 node, it cannot be SCC